Advertiser disclosure

 Limited time offer

-New members who sign up for a limited time using our link to apply code FOOLISH will receive an introductory promotional discount off the usual price for Stock Advisor.
-You’ll save $110 and pay a total of *$89 for the first year instead of $199 but you’ll still get all the same benefits as if you’d paid full price.
-It’s a super welcome 55% discount off the list price.
+New members who sign up for a limited time using our link to apply will receive an introductory promotional discount off the usual price for Stock Advisor.
+You’ll save $100 and pay a total of *$99 for the first year instead of $199 but you’ll still get all the same benefits as if you’d paid full price.
+It’s a super welcome 50% discount off the list price.

 Each new annual membership comes back by The Motley Fool Stock Advisor’s 30-day 100% membership fee-back guarantee.
 So if you’re not happy with the service, you can cancel within 30 days for a full refund and shouldn’t have any problems getting it.
 You’re automatically opted into auto-renew following the promotional first but can contact Motley Fool to cancel.

-*$89 is an introductory price for new members only.
-55% discount based on current list price of Stock Advisor of $199/year.
-Membership will renew annually at the then-current list price.
+*$99 introductory promotion for new members only. $100 discount based on current list price of Stock Advisor of $199/year.
+Membership will renew at the then-current list price at the end of the one-year membership term.

 What are the type of stocks Motley Fool Stock Advisor recommends?